 When We Love Someone, We Sing To Them, illustrated by Maya Christina González (Reflections Press, forthcoming).

-The Truly Diverse Faculty: New Dialogues in American Higher Education, co-edited with Stephanie Fryberg (Palgrave Macmillan Press, 2014)
+The Truly Diverse Faculty: New Dialogues in American Higher Education, co-edited with Stephanie Fryberg (Palgrave Press, 2014).

-- On Making Sense: Queer Race Narratives of Intelligibility (Stanford University Press, October, 2012).
+On Making Sense: Queer Race Narratives of Intelligibility, (Stanford University Press, 2012).

 - “Con quién, dónde, y por qué te dejas?
 Reflections on Joto Passivity,” Aztlán: A Journal of Chicano Studies.
 39:1 (2014)

-- "Officially Advocated, Institutionally Underminded: Diversity Rhetoric and the Subjective Reality of Junior Faulty of Color,” co-written with Stephanie Fryberg and Victoria Plaut.
-International Journal of Diversity in Organisations, Communities, and Nations.
-11.2.
-(2012): 101-116.
+- "Officially Advocated, Institutionally Undermined: Diversity Rhetoric and the Subjective Reality of Junior Faculty of Color,” co-written with Stephanie Fryberg and Victoria Plaut.
+International Journal of Diversity in Organizations, Communities, and Nationas.
+11.2 (2012).

-- “Shifting the Site of Queer Enunciation: Manuel Muñoz and the Politics of Form,” Gay Latino Studies: A Critical Reader.
-Eds.
-Michael Hames-García and Ernesto J. Martínez.
-(Duke UP, 2011).
+- “Shifting the Site of Queer Enunciation: Manuel Muñoz and the Politics of Form.”
+In Gay Latino Studies: A Critical Reader.
+Duke University Press.
+2011.